Replacing Toilet Water Line in 6 Steps

 Also, remember to clean the washroom floor once you are done replacing the supply line.
 If you have kids and pets at home, ensure that they stay away from the action zone.
 Look out for any loose nuts or screws that you may have left on the floor while working.
 The final must-do in this regard is to dispose off the faulty supply line in a safe place.

 So, what are you waiting for?
-Replace your leaking supply line all by yourself today! and if you think you need a pro, We can help you find plumbers near you and get a proper consulting.
+Replace your leaking supply line all by yourself today!

 If you are looking for some simple bathroom renovations, check this out!